10 days from £1299.00pp

 The transfer time from the airport to your hotel is approximately one hour.

 British citizens require machine-readable passports when travelling overseas.
 Your passport must contain two blank pages and be valid for 180 days after your return date from India.
 A visa is also required for entry to India.
 Full details of how and when to apply will be sent out about eight weeks before departure.
-British CITIZENS and some other European nationals satisfying certain conditions may use the online e-Tourist Visa application process at a cost of $100 (US) per person.
+British CITIZENS and some other European nationals satisfying certain conditions may use the online e-Tourist Visa application process at a cost of $10 (US) per person for entry to India for arrivals in the months of April, May and June or $25 (US) per person for arrivals in other months.
 Other British passport holders, who are not British CITIZENS, must apply for a full visa which costs £112.
 You may also, at extra cost, use the services of CIBT, our recommended visa handling partner, who will handle the whole process for you.
 Note that all travellers of Pakistani descent, regardless of citizenship, will generally be subject to more detailed processing by the Indian authorities, which can take up to four months from application.

 Visit www.gov.uk/foreign-travel-advice to find out the latest Foreign And Commonwealth Office travel advice for your holiday destination, as well as information about passports and visas.